jfinstrom/blacklistloser/README.md

-# blacklistloser
+# About
-Add FreePBX destination that blacklists the caller id.
+Module add FreePBX destination that blacklists the caller id.
+# License
+GPLv3